sls1005/NimCPPClass/README.md

 main()
 ```

-Inheritance is supported, but only from one parent, and parent must be inheritable.
+Inheritance is supported, but only from one parent.

 ```nim
 import cppclass